Lincoln power stations: Spa Road power station, 1920–53

 In 1923 the power station generated a total of 14.548 GWh; the total load on the system was 6,300 kW; and there was a connected load of 10,728 kW.
 The amount of electricity sold and the amount of revenue generated by the power station was as follows:

 The surplus of revenue over expenses was £41,367 for the Corporation of Lincoln.

 The Central Electricity Board (CEB) was established in 1926 to purchase electricity from the most efficient ‘selected’ power station across the country and to sell it to electricity undertakings.
 The CEB was also responsible for the construction of the National Grid, built in 1928–33.
 Lincoln was connected to the National Grid via a 132 kV substation east of the Spa Road site.
 In the early 1930s the engineering firm Ruston & Hornsby threatened to install its own electricity power plant.
 The CEB reduced its prices to the Lincoln electricity undertaking to prevent this loss of demand which would have been about half of the Lincoln undertaking's load.

-The electricity plant continued in operation until it was shutdown in October 1953, when the new St. Swithins power station was able to support the required load.
+The electricity plant continued in operation until it was shut down in October 1953, when the new St. Swithins power station was able to support the required load.